Skip Ribbon Commands

 There may, sometimes, be other side-effects that are not listed above.
 If you notice anything unusual and are concerned, please contact your doctor or pharmacist.

-Before taking Complex Motor Disorders - Medicines , what precautions must I follow?
+Before taking Medicines to Treat Paediatric Complex Motor Disorders , what precautions must I follow?

-What food or medicine must I avoid when I take Complex Motor Disorders - Medicines ?
+What food or medicine must I avoid when I take Medicines to Treat Paediatric Complex Motor Disorders ?

-Complex Motor Disorders - Medicines - Dosage and How to Use
+Medicines to Treat Paediatric Complex Motor Disorders - Dosage and How to Use

-How should Complex Motor Disorders - Medicines be used?
+How should Medicines to Treat Paediatric Complex Motor Disorders be used?

 The medicine starts to work straight away.
-However, because the dose is usually increased gradually, it may take some weeks before the full effect can be seen.
+However, because the dose is usually increased gradually, it may take some weeks before the full effects can be seen.

 Do not stop taking the medicine without first checking with the doctor.